 The Rogers Foundation

-Through a historic gift, the Rogers Foundation is helping U of T, SickKids and UHN revolutionize the way we approach heart health in Canada.
+Through a historic gift, the Rogers Foundation helped U of T, SickKids and UHN revolutionize the way we approach heart health in Canada.

-The gift, which is the largest private health-care donation in Canadian history, is fuelling a unique partnership between U of T, SickKids and the University Health Network.
-All three institutions have matched the Rogers Foundation’s gift, thus creating a $270 million investment in new diagnoses, treatments, and tools to help people prevent, manage, and survive heart failure.
+The extraordinary gift fuelled a unique partnership between U of T, SickKids and the University Health Network.
+All three institutions matched the Rogers Foundation’s gift, creating a $270-million investment in new diagnoses, treatments, and tools to help people prevent, manage, and survive heart failure.

 Few diseases are as costly to families and society as heart failure, a condition where the heart can’t pump sufficient blood to meet the body’s demands.
 In Canada, more than one million adults and children have heart failure, and the disease costs the Canadian health-care system up to $3 billion a year.

-Thanks to the generosity of the Rogers Foundation, the Centre is already breaking new ground and giving fresh hope to those who suffer from this devastating disease.
+Thanks to the generosity of the Rogers Foundation, the Centre is giving fresh hope to those who suffer from this devastating disease.
 It is a hope that continues to grow under the guidance and leadership of a new generation of the remarkable Rogers family.
-Ted and Loretta’s daughter, Martha Rogers is the Chair of the Rogers Foundation.
+Ted and Loretta’s daughter, Martha Rogers, is the Chair of the Rogers Foundation.

-The ongoing dedication of the Rogers family to our community and the trailblazing work of both the Rogers Foundation and the Ted Rogers Centre for Heart Research stand as enduring tributes to Ted and Loretta Rogers.
+The Rogers Foundation’s combined gifts of $220 million to the TRCHR represent one of the most significant philanthropic investments in Canada’s history.
+They stand, together with the ongoing dedication of the Rogers family to our community and the trailblazing work of both the Rogers Foundation and the Ted Rogers Centre for Heart Research, as enduring tributes to Ted and Loretta Rogers.
 Driven by their founding vision, the future of heart health for children, adults and families across Canada and around the world is being transformed through the latest innovations in clinical care, genetics and regenerative medicine.